CodingIsaac/cybersecurity_fundamentals/securityDomains.md

 <h1> 8 Security Domains, 8 Ways to Prevent Your Organization from Becoming the Next Headline</h1>
 <h2> Author: Isaac Ijuo</h2>
 <div class="securityContainer">
-<p>Imagine it’s a typical Monday morning at your company's headquarter.
-Your team is busy handling emails, preparing for meetings, and closing deals.
-Suddenly, chaos erupts.
+<p>Imagine it’s a typical Monday morning at your company's just like every other Tech team, your team is busy handling emails, preparing for the usual monday meetings.
+Suddenly, chaos erupts, well cyber issues always happens suddenly.
 A senior executive receives an email from what looks like your CFO, urgently requesting a wire transfer.
-Believing it’s legitimate, they comply.
-Hours later, the truth sinks in—it was a sophisticated phishing attack, and the money is gone.
+Believing the email to be legitimate, the senior executive complies.
+However, just 30 minutes later the truth sinks in it was a sophisticated phishing attack, and the money is gone.<br>

-Now the IT team scrambles to uncover the breach.
-The PR department fields calls from angry customers.
-The CEO is on damage control, explaining to stakeholders how this happened.
-This is no fictional nightmare—it’s a real-life scenario many organizations face because they didn’t address all aspects of their cybersecurity.
+The chaos continues on different levels from managing PR with customers, to damage control from the executive team, calls with the Bank and the story continues.
+The truth of the matter is, this doesn’t have to be your story. <br>

-The good news?
-This doesn’t have to be your story.
-By adopting the 8 Security Domains, you can prevent these scenarios and turn your organization into a fortress against even the most advanced threats.
-Each domain is a pillar of protection, ensuring your business stays secure, no matter the threat.
-Let’s dive into how these domains can keep you from becoming the next headline.</p>
+In this article, we will be highlighting the 8 Security Domains, to help protect your organization from cyber threats and equally use examples to draw connections why these domains are necessary and checks that should be put in place.
+Bear in mind that each domain is a pillar of protection, ensuring your business stays secure, no matter the threat. </p>
 </div>

 </body>